RESEARCH GRANTS IN TOBACCO CONTROL

 - Ensure the quality of the research including research report

-- Methodology including study design, study type, sample size, data collection method and instrument, and analysis plan (maximum 1000 words)
+7. Methodology including study design, study type, study population, sampling design, data collection method and instrument, and concrete analysis plan (maximum 1000 words)

 Suggested Budget Preparation Guideline: